 Whichever or whatever you choose to try, be persistent; try for 2 -3 months rather than taking something for a couple of weeks, throwing your hands in the air and saying “Another one that doesn’t work!”
 It sometimes takes a little time before you experience relief from the symptoms and/or conditions, especially with some of the natural and traditional medicine products.

 Whenever you read an article or report about menopause top of the list of honourable mentions is always the way in which you can influence the physical symptoms of your menopause.
-Like everything, we are what we think …
+You know we are what we think …

-Please, check some or all of these out and let us know which is of the greatest benefit.
+Try some or all of these (not at the same time!) and let us know which is of the greatest benefit.
 We’d love to hear how i/they worked for you.
 Take care and be safe …